OHNLP/AgingNLP/fall/README.md

-# AgingNLP - Delirium NLP Algorithm
+# AgingNLP - Fall NLP Algorithm

-We developed an NLP algorithm to identify patients with delirium from clinical notes.
+We developed an NLP algorithm to identify fall occurrence from clinical notes.

 ## Getting Started